Human trophy taking in Mesoamerica

 Human sacrifice shown on a panel at one of the ballcourts at El Tajín, Veracruz, in Mexico.

 Most of the ancient civilizations of Mesoamerica such as the Olmec, Maya, Mixtec, Zapotec and Aztec cultures practiced some kind of taking of human trophies during warfare.
 Captives taken during war would often be taken to their captors' city-states where they would be ritually tortured and sacrificed.
 These practices are documented by a rich material of iconographic and archaeological evidence from across Mesoamerica.

 In ancient Maya culture

 Evidence of the ritualistic sacrifice and taking human body parts as trophies in Maya civilization exists from as far back as the Middle Formative period (800 – 500 BC).
 The evidence consists of skeletal remains and depictions in Maya iconography, commonly showing acts of human sacrifice.
 Excavations at the non-Maya site of Teotihuacan have unearthed the remains of hundreds of bodies that are thought to represent a mass sacrifice at the Temple of the Feathered Serpent.
 At the Temple of the Moon, another excavation site, there were a number of decapitated remains found along with numerous bound bodies of headless males.
 Given these two examples of mass sacrificial sites, there is no reason why this could not have taken place in Maya society.

+Human sacrifice by Johann Georg Heck.